-- > Low sulfidation epithermal gold silver vein district, with a system that extends over 7 kilometres - Comparable to nearby Bonanza Camp in geology, mineralization, and structure (past production of over 2.8M oz. gold). - To date, the Company has completed over 9,400 metres of resource delineation drilling at Riscos in 37 holes with epithermal gold silver intercepts including 7.69 g/t Gold and 211.80 g/t Silver over 10.6 metres. - Inferred Resource of 2.159Mt grading 3.20 g/t gold and 59.67 g/t silver for 222,300 ounces of gold and 4.412M oz. silver.
+- > Low sulfidation epithermal gold silver vein district, with a system that extends over 7 kilometres - Comparable to nearby Bonanza Camp in geology, mineralization, and structure (past production of over 2.8M oz. gold). - Prior to the commencement of the IAMGOLD agreement, the Company had completed over 9,400 metres of resource delineation drilling at Riscos in 37 holes with epithermal gold silver intercepts including 7.69 g/t Gold and 211.80 g/t Silver over 10.6 metres. - Inferred Resource of 2.159Mt grading 3.20 g/t gold and 59.67 g/t silver for 222,300 ounces of gold and 4.412M oz. silver.